ordoro/api-examples/README.md

 #### Authentication

 We use Basic Auth.
-You can generate API Keys under Settings->API Keys in your Ordoro account and use them accordingly.
+You can generate API Keys under Settings->API Keys in your Ordoro account and use the Client ID and Client Secret accordingly in the headers of your requests.

 #### Format